Title V Permitting

 Applicants have two options for submitting Title V applications:

-1. Electronically, through the Division's IMPACT system at https://airimpact.wyo.gov (more information about IMPACT is available here, and IMPACT application guidance and attachment information is available on the Guidance and Memos page);
+1. Electronically, through the Division's IMPACT system at https://airimpact.wyo.gov (more information about IMPACT is available here, and IMPACT application guidance can be found below.)

 2. As a separate, stand-alone document using the forms available below.
 These submissions shall include one (1) electronic copy (Excel for the forms, PDF/Excel/Word for any attachments) and one (1) paper copy (with the original Responsible Official's signature) of the complete application to the address below: